 Palmaria’s main coves are Punta Secco and Pozzale.
 You absolutely cannot miss the fantastic Sentiero dei Condannati (Path of the Condemned) in the woods, a real paradise for trekking lovers.

 You should also see the wonderful sea caves that populate the island, such as the Grotta Azzurra, the Grotta Vulcanica and the Grotta dei Colombi.

-What to do in Portovenere Italy?
+What to do?
 Sport, nature and much more!